 Where contracts have already been exchanged

-The situation where contracts have already been exchanged is far from ideal, but with a bit of common sense nearly all deals can be ‘rescued’ and will go ahead in one way, shape or form.
+The situation where contracts have already been exchanged is far from ideal, but with a bit of common sense, nearly all deals can be ‘rescued’ and will go ahead in one way, shape or form.

-The standard form of contract for a conveyancing contract does not contain a “force majeure” clause which allows the parties to walk away if something like COVID-19 happens.
-If you exchanged contracts some time ago and are coming up to a fixed completion date, it is time to think about what you need to do to vary the terms of the contract in way that works for everyone.
+The standard form of contract for a conveyancing contract does not contain a “force majeure” clause which allows the parties to walk away if something like COVID-19 outbreak on conveyancing happens.
+If you exchanged contracts some time ago and are coming up to a fixed completion date, it is time to think about what you need to do to vary the terms of the contract in a way that works for everyone.